Our Blueprint for Lasting Change

 Community Engagement, Advocacy, and Support

-Mission Graduates afterschool programming students are 41% more likely to report feeling part of their school community than non-MG students.
+Students in MG’s afterschool program are 35% more likely than their peers to report feeling part of their school community

 Family Partnership